 Safety will always be the reason why lithium batteries are subjected to meet the requirements of international test standards.
 With lithium batteries undergoing international test standards, it ensures both transportation and usage safety for consumers reducing the risk of being exposed to hazard.
 Lithium batteries are considered to be safe when it meets international test standards.
 Almost every manufacturer of lithium batteries will like to develop batteries products that will attract the attention of potential consumers by qualifying through the requirements of the standard test regulations for safety and improved performance.

 As hard as it might sound, without the international test standards, hardly will lithium batteries undergo adequate safety testing.
-The International Test Standards ensure that all manufactures lithium batteries have no flaws by providing requirements for subjecting them to thorough testing.
+The International Test Standards ensure that all manufacturers’ lithium batteries have no flaws by providing requirements for subjecting them to thorough testing.
 The testing of lithium batteries boosts its performance and ensures safety for applications in electronics products.

 Why is a safety consideration for lithium-ion batteries necessary?

-Lithium batteries are dangerous when there’s a defect and cause explosion or fire that will be harmful to human health and the environment, which is why safety consideration is necessary.
+Lithium batteries are dangerous when there’s a defect and cause an explosion or fire that will be harmful to human health and the environment, which is why safety consideration is necessary.
 Considering the safety of lithium batteries at the initial development stage will boost its efficiency to another level by preventing future risks.

 Although, even after subjecting the lithium batteries through international safety test, there are other safety requirements for consumers to maintain while handling, storing, and disposing of lithium batteries, which includes: